The campus phone system is out-of-service. Internet and email have not been impacted.

 ELA 092: English Lab for College

-For nonnative English speakers who needto improve college-level skills in reading and/or grammar.
+For students who are learning English as an additional language and need to improve college-level skills in reading and/or grammar.
 Registration permitted first seven weeks (six in summer) as space is available.
-Prerequisite(s): ESL 090 or higher.
+Prerequisite: ELA 90 or higher.
+Dual listed as AENGL 92.

 Course Level Objectives